slopezpereyra/khwarizmi/README.md

 # khwarizmi-project
 A simple library for quickly and efficiently solving basic algebraic expressions.

-# How?
+# Quick intro

 This library works in a similar way an interpreter does.
 Its singularity is that what it interprets is a special kind of language: **algebra**.
 It works with classes because algebraic properties are more similar to attributes of a thing than to variables or mere information.

+# How?

+## Creating equations

 To create an algebraic expression, you must only create an instance of the equation type that you wish (for example, a linear equation) and pass your equation (string) as an argument.
 For example:

     my_equation = Linear("y = 2x + 5")

-Cool, uh?

-# What use can I get from this library?
+ Current equations types supported are:

+ * Equation : regular equation with a single variable, such as **2x+5 = 9**
+ * Linear : a linear equation of any form.
+ * SlopeIntercept : a linear equation under the Slope-Intercept form.
+ * PointSlope : a linear equation under the Point-Slope form.
+ * Standard : a linear equation under the Standard Form.
+ * Quadratic : an equation of quadratic form (currently only supports those that are equal to 0).

+ It is best to use specific forms of equations when working with linear equations and avoid using the **Linear** general class for the sake of specificity.
+This way,

+     SlopeIntercept("y = 2x + 5")

+ is prefered over

+    Linear("y = 2x + 5")

+though both will work just fine.

+# Useful methods

-## Standard equations
+## 'Regular' equations

-Let's see some simple things you can do with the standard type of equation.
-This is any equation that is not linear or cuadratic.
-For example,
+After the instantiation of an equation of type **Equation**, we can access many attributes that will be defined on intialization.
+Provided the equation:

     my_equation = Equation("234x - 45 = 33.6")

+We can say:

+    # Attributes

-Let's say we only want to access one side of the equation; for example, the one the incognito (x) is in.
+    >>>print(my_equation.inc_side) # side of the equation the incognito is in.

-    print(my_equation.inc_side) # side of the incognito
-    print(my_equation.sol_side) # side of the solution

-This would print

     234x-5
+    >>>print(my_equation.sol_side) # side of equation the solution to the incognito is in.
     33.6

-with the spaces removed for convenience.

-Let's do some more interesting things now.

-    print(my_equation.sort_equation())

-This would print your equation sorted with the incognito cleared and all the proper operations on the solution side.
-Like this:

-    x = (33.6+45)/234

-Finally, let's see what the result of this equation is.
+    >>>print(my_equation.incognito) # the incognito of this equation x

-    print(my_equation.solve())

-This would return the value of x:
+    >>>print(my_equation.incognito_index) # position of the incognito on the equation 3
+    >>>print(my_equation.inc_multiplier) # the incognito multiplier; i.e. the number that multiplies the incognito.
+    234
+    >>> print(my_equation.inc_mult_index) # index of the incognito multiplier.
+If it has more than one digit, index of the first.
+    0

+    # Methods

+    >>>print(my_equation.sort_equation()) # This method returns as a string the equation sorted and ready to be solved. x = (33.6+45)/234
+    >>>print(my_equation.solve()) # Returns the solution of the equation; in this case, the value of x.
     0.335897435897

-Cool!

 ## Linear equations